aed3/poke-sim/DESIGN_SPEC.md

 #### Helper Functions
 - For a given move, user, and target:
   - Calc max damage with multipliers applied
-  - Calc all damage roles with multipliers applied
+  - Calc all damage rolls with multipliers applied
   - Calc percent chance of a KO after each amount of uses with multipliers applied
   - Damage after X uses with multipliers applied
     - This will also take into effect how long the effect lasts